 What do I do.

-Just as suddenly, she shoots upright as if pulled by a string.
+Just as suddenly, she shot upright as if pulled by an imaginary string waking up from a nightmare.

 What am I even supposed to say?
 What if she faints again?
 I have to say something though, right?